FrietzeLabUVM/cutruntools/INSTALL.md

 	}
 }
 ```
-Please look at **the first 20 lines of this file** which concern the software installation.
-The rest concerns an actual analysis.
+Pay attention to the **the first 20 lines of this file** which concern the software installation.
+The rest is related to an actual analysis.

 To check if the paths are correct and if the softwares in these paths indeed work:
 ```
 ./validate.py config.json --ignore-input-output --software
 ```

-### Download genome assemblies
+## Download genome assemblies

 CutRunTools requires the genome sequence of a specific organism build (such as hg19, hg38).
 We provide a script to download this automatically from NCBI.
 We specifically require repeat-**masked** genome sequence file.
-So far, the following **genome assemblies** are supported: hg19, hg38, mm10, mm9.
+We support genome assembilies hg19, hg38, mm10, mm9.
 ```
 source assemblies.install
 ```

-### Install CENTIPEDE
+## Install CENTIPEDE

 In R, run:
 ```
 install.packages("CENTIPEDE", repos="http://R-Forge.R-project.org")
 ```

-### Install CutRunTools
+## Install CutRunTools

 We first install a special trimmer we wrote `kseq`.
 This tool further trims the reads by 6nt to get rid of the problem of possible adapter run-through.
 To install:
 ```